from a sandwich to pasta

 southwest caesar with turkey

 So here are my feelings about Thanksgiving leftovers – I love having mass amounts of white meat leftover for turkey sandwiches, and it wouldn’t feel like Thanksgiving without all the fabulous turkey stock I make from the carcasses, but the rest of it… not so much!
-To that end, I always make two turkeys, one is roasted the traditional way, the second is always grilled or smoked.
-This year I wound up with 36 cups of stock, happy day!
+To that end, I always make two turkeys, one is roasted the traditional way, and the second is always grilled or smoked.
+This year I wound up with 36 cups of a stock, happy day!

-To use up all that dark turkey meat, I just make our family favorites and add in the turkey.
-Our all-time favorite salad is another of Barbara Pool Fenzl’s recipes.
-It comes from her 1994 Southwest The Beautiful Cookbook.
-I’ve made very few changes to the recipe over the years… instead of whisking by hand, I use a food processor for the dressing.
 Since the original recipe makes about 1 1/3 cups of dressing, I double all the other fixings so that all that amazing dressing can be utilized, it would be shameful to waste even one drop!
 Also in the original, the tortilla strips are dusted with chili powder prior to frying.
-Instead I salt and dust them immediately after removing from the hot oil so the seasoning really sticks to the strips.
+Instead, I salt and dust them immediately after removing them from the hot oil so the seasoning really sticks to the strips.
 And with all this turkey on hand, it quickly becomes a perfect main course salad for a busy weeknight family dinner.

 [Read more →]